abiswas-odu/Disco/README.md

 MinOverlap4SimplifyGraph = 40

 # Minimum overlap length difference (bp) to clip branches (default: 25 bp)
-# If a read has multiple edges, Omega clips the branches with overlap lengths less than the largest overlap of this read by this difference or more.
+# If a read has multiple edges, Disco clips the branches with overlap lengths less than the largest overlap of this read by this difference or more.
 # Increase this to reduce N50 and mis-assemblies
 minOverlapDifference4ClipBranches = 25